Local government public hearings

 Notice is required for the delegation, and prior to adoption of the bylaw, a written or oral report of the views expressed at the hearing must be provided by the delegate to the council or board.

-- The time, date and place of the hearing
+- The time and date of the hearing

 - In general terms, the purpose of the bylaw

 - The land or lands that are the subject of the bylaw